 Birth Control Education

-One-on-one educational birth control sessions with an Alice!
-Health Promotion professional staff member are available.
-Sessions are available for currently enrolled Columbia University students.
-In the session, students will have the opportunity to explore birth control options with an Alice!
-Health Promotion staff member and ask questions prior to meeting with a healthcare provider.
-This session is not a substitute for working with a medical provider.
-No prescriptions can be obtained during this session.
+Currently enrolled students can learn about birth control in one-on-one sessions with an Alice!
+Health Promotion professional staff member.
+In these sessions, students will have the opportunity to explore birth control options and safer sex strategies, as well as ask questions prior to meeting with a health care provider.
+This session is not a substitute for speaking or making an appointment with a medical provider.
+No prescriptions can be obtained during this session

-This session is appropriate for students who have never used birth control or are currently using birth control and wish to discuss alternative birth control options.
-Partners of someone who is or plans to use birth control are also welcome, but must be a Columbia University student.
-Please contact the Alice!
-Health Promotion office at 212-854-5453 or email@example.com to schedule an appointment.
+This session is appropriate for students who have never used birth control or who are currently using birth control and wish to discuss alternatives.
+Partners of someone who uses, or plans to use, birth control are also welcome, but this partner must be a Columbia student.

-The Peer Advocates at WHAP (Women's Health Advocacy Project) are also available to discuss birth control during free and confidential peer counseling sessions.
-WHAP counselors provide a supportive environment to talk about sex and sexual health, and offer accurate information on birth control, gynecologic health, sexually transmitted infections, pleasure and communication, and more.
-Counseling sessions are open to people of all gender identities at Columbia, including students, staff, faculty, and partners.
-No appointment is necessary - visit during walk-in hours.
+Peer advocates at the Women's Health Advocacy Project—part of the Gay Health Advocacy Project—are also available to discuss birth control, during free and confidential peer counseling sessions.
+Advocates provide a supportive environment to talk about sex and sexual health, and offer accurate information on birth control, gynecologic health, sexually transmitted infections, pleasure and communication, and more.
+Counseling sessions are open to Columbia students of all gender identities and their partners.
+No appointment is necessary and students can visit during walk-in hours.